-As the pandemic drags on, a worst-case scenario for hospitality businesses is starting to unfold in Sonoma County.
-With the onset of fall, temperatures are cooling, leaves are showing off their glorious colors and rain is coming.
-The change in weather signals the welcomed end to fire season, but it also brings the unwelcome closure of many small businesses that can only serve customers outdoors due to state and county mandates set to help stop the spread of COVID-19.
+As the pandemic drags on, a worst-case scenario for hospitality businesses has unfolded in Sonoma County.
+With the onset of winter, temperatures are cooling and the rainy season is officially here.
+The change in weather signals the welcomed end to fire season, but it also brings the unwelcome closure of many small businesses that can no longer serve customers indoors or outdoors due to state and county mandates set to help stop the spread of COVID-19.

-As of early November, Sonoma County was one of only nine Bay Area counties remaining in the “purple” tier for reopening–the state’s strictest guidelines.
-(The San Francisco Chronicle recently published an in-depth article explaining why agricultural-centric counties have the higher COVID-19 case numbers.)
-This means that the restaurants, wineries and food-serving bars, which draw tourists and day-trippers to Sonoma County wine country, have only been able to host guests for outdoor dining and/or sipping since the reopening of our economy in June.
-Most of us want to be outdoors in summer and fall, thanks to crisp air and sunny days, so pivoting to all outdoor wine tastings was a natural and easy shift.
-But wine tasting alfresco when it’s cold and rainy just doesn’t sound enjoyable, especially since it will require space heaters, plastic tents or other makeshift shelters.
-That isn’t the kind of wine country hospitality experience we want to provide at Jordan.
+As of mid-December, Sonoma County joined the six other Bay Area counties in a regional stay-at-home order.
+(The San Francisco Chronicle also recently published an in-depth article explaining why agricultural-centric counties have a higher COVID-19 case numbers.)
+This means that all restaurants, wineries and food-serving bars, which draw tourists and day-trippers to Sonoma County wine country year-round, can no longer offer outdoor or indoor dining.
+Most of us want to be outdoors in summer and fall, thanks to crisp air and sunny days, so pivoting to all outdoor wine tastings was a natural and easy shift for us at Jordan last year.
+But with cold winter weather and our latest stay-at-home county mandate, we can no longer serve outdoor or indoor tastings at the winery in Healdsburg.

-While we don’t have a crystal ball, we are staying optimistic and believing that COVID-19 restrictions will be loosened in a few months, and indoor dining and wine tasting will be allowed again in Sonoma County.
+While we don’t have a crystal ball, we remain optimistic and hope that COVID-19 restrictions will be loosened in a few months, and indoor dining and wine tasting will be allowed again in Sonoma County.
 When that happens, we will reopen and be ready to share our newly remodeled Library and Cellar Room to guests, following safety and social distancing guidelines.
-We will begin accepting reservations for winter tasting experiences once the county health officer announces changes in business operating restrictions.
-You can also email us to inquire about private group tastings, which will be available after January 4.
+We will begin accepting reservations for winter and spring tasting experiences once the county health officer announces changes in business operating restrictions.
+You can also email us to inquire about private virtual tastings, which are now available for booking.